-Intellectual property (IP) is a blanket term that describes a number of distinct types of intangible assets—creations of the mind—to which one can claim exclusive rights.
+Intellectual property, also known by the abbreviation IP, is a blanket term that describes a number of distinct types of intangible assets— or creations of the mind—to which one can claim exclusive rights.

 Here are some key differences between the four primary forms of intellectual property:

 A Patent is a set of exclusive rights that a sovereign state grants an inventor or their assignee in exchange for public disclosure of their inventions.

 Patents are issued for certain lengths of time that depend on national laws.